‘Skull Breaker Challenge ’ leaves Arkansas teen with concussion

 Hearn also has questions for the school saying staff never called an ambulance when her son was unconscious and instead called her to come to the school.

 According to Southeast Arkansas Preparatory High School Principal Jeremy Cegers the teens involved have been suspended.
-He sent a statement to KARK about the incident.
+He sent a statement to FOX 16 about the incident.

 “The safety and well-being of our students is our top priority.
 Once staff was made aware of the incident, an investigation was immediately conducted and the students involved were suspended.
 A school assembly will be held tomorrow for all students to raise awareness